liyu10000/playboy/README.md

-This is the hub for the self-teaching of me on python programming language and deep learning.
+This is the hub for the self-teaching on python/java programming language and deep learning.